ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 The following subsections provide a non-exhaustive list of SIMAP use cases, with a focus on the related SIMAP client application requirements and its interactions with SIMAP server, in order to extract the SIMAP-related requirements (Section 4).

+In this section, the ability to retrieve "a topology layer" or "the topology at any layer" is always subject to what the client application is authorized to see: a SIMAP server may hide layers, or expose an abstraction of a layer in place of the layer itself, for security, administrative, or commercial reasons.
+Where the underlying resources are not disclosed, the client is presented with an abstract topology and navigates that instead (REQ-TOPOLOGY-ABSTRACTION).

 ## Common Enablers for SIMAP